smallverse/rust_practice/cross_platform_lib/readme.md

 # build use cargo or [cross](https://github.com/cross-rs/cross) ,FFI By [cxx](https://github.com/dtolnay/cxx))

+[UE4 3rd plugin Test](https://github.com/smallverse/ue4_test),The same is true for Unity 3D, but you need to build it yourself, which is easier than UE4

 [for cross,Speed up the download of container images via DockerHub](https://github.com/smallverse/imageverse)

 ## Win11 amd64 build